-Election of Directors: Directors are elected by a plurality of the shares of Common Stock present virtually or represented by proxy at the Meeting and voting on the matter.
+Election of Directors: Directors are elected by a plurality of the votes of the shares of Common Stock present virtually or represented by proxy at the Meeting and voting on the matter.
 However, each nominee who is a current director of the Company is required to submit an irrevocable resignation as a director, which resignation would become effective upon (1) that person not receiving a majority of the votes cast in favor of his or her election in an uncontested election (i.e., the number of votes "for" such director's election constitutes less than the number of votes "withheld" with respect to such director's election) and (2) acceptance by the Board of that resignation in accordance with the policies and procedures adopted by the Board for such purpose.
 The Company's stockholders do not have cumulative voting rights for the election of directors.

-Votes Required to Adopt Other Proposals: The affirmative vote of the holders of a majority in voting power of the shares of Common Stock present virtually or represented by proxy and entitled to vote at the Meeting and voting on the subject matter is required for approval of all other proposals being submitted to stockholders for consideration.
+Votes Required to Adopt Other Proposals: The affirmative vote of the holders of a majority of shares of Common Stock present virtually or represented by proxy the Meeting and voting on the subject matter is required for approval of all other proposals being submitted to stockholders for consideration.